Eagle-Eye-Solutions/integration-commerce-tools/integration/docs/how-it-works.md

 ### Identified customers

 Some EagleEye promotions are only available for identified customers.
-To send the customer identified to EagleEye is required to pass a custom field in the cart called `eagleeye-identityValue`.
+To send the customer identity to EagleEye is required to add to the cart the custom field `eagleeye-identityValue`.
 The plugin will request all promotions available for the identity value provided.
 If the identity value is not recognized by EagleEye a new request is sent to EagleEye to get all the open promotions (no identity value is passed).

-## Loyalty Points
+### Loyalty Points

 Loyalty points processing is enabled by default.
 Points will always be calculated by EagleEye when a campaign is available and then this data is processed to be stored in your cart as a custom field.